What Does the TCJA’s Amortization Law Mean for R&D Tax Incentives?30th June 2021

 Amortization and R&D Claims

-How will the TCJA’s amortization law affect claiming the credit?
-To put it mildly, you’ll be looking at another reporting headache when claiming the R&D tax credit.
+How will the TCJA’s amortization law affect deducting R&D expenses?
+To put it mildly, you’ll be looking at another reporting headache.

 “This is going to require every business every year to create a new five-year schedule or potentially even a 15-year schedule of its R&D expenses and to keep track of it over and over until this provision is repealed or forever if it’s not,” explains Allen Tobin, solutions engineer at CrossBorder Solutions.
 “Everybody’s bare bones these days and the last thing they want to see is another deduction that they have to keep track of.”